IFFM-PAS-MISD/wave_pro_shm/README.md

 Such systems are composed of an array of piezoelectric transducers (actuators and sensors) able to excite and sense elastic waves, in particular guided waves such as Lamb waves in thin plates.
 To facilitate the design of SHM systems and damage identification algorithms, **WaveProSHM** enable to solve coupled electromechanical equations of motion.

 It is intended to use **WaveProSHM** in conjunction with open source [GMSH](https://gmsh.info/) and [Paraview](https://www.paraview.org/).
-GMSH is used for mesh preparation, **WaveProSHM** for computation of elastic wave propagation problems and Paraview for visualisation of results.
+GMSH is used for mesh preparation, **WaveProSHM** for the computation of elastic wave propagation problems and Paraview for the visualisation of results.

 **WaveProSHM** is a result of research on several SHM-related projects.
-If you find it useful and it is helpful in your research, we will be greatful if you cite one of our work:
+If you find it useful and it is helpful in your research, we will be grateful if you cite one of our works:

 * P. Kudela, P. Fiborek, and W. Ostachowicz.
 Wave Propagation for Structural Health Monitoring (WaveProSHM): open software with GUI.
 In *11th European Workshop on Structural Health Monitoring (EWSHM 2024)*, 10-13 June, Potsdam, Germany, 2024 (submitted).